pchest/keyclust/README.md

 ## About

-An R package designed to enable researchers to quickly and efficiently generate customized sets of keywords, created by [Patrick Chester](patrickjchester.com).
+An R package designed to enable researchers to quickly and efficiently generate customized sets of keywords.

 For more information about the methods underlying this package see [Chester (2025)](https://doi.org/10.17605/OSF.IO/5B7RQ).